 You’ll also need to gather some documentation.
 Even though minimal documents are required for an FHA streamline refinance, there are still a few essentials you’ll need.
 These can vary by lender, but here are the basics to keep on file:

 - A current mortgage statement to show that payments are up to date

 - A current FHA mortgage note to show your interest rate and payment

 - Homeowners insurance information

 - Two months of bank statements to prove you have enough funds to pay for out-of-pocket costs

 When shopping around, remember that there are costs associated with this type of refinance.
 You’ll have to pay the upfront MIP in addition to monthly premiums.
-FHA loans originated before June 2009 require an upfront premium of only 0.01 percent.
-All other loans require an upfront premium of 1.75 percent of the loan amount.
+The upfront premium is 1.75 percent of the loan amount.
 Annual premiums are equal to 0.45 percent to 1.05 percent of the loan amount each year of your loan term.

 Along with MIP, your lender might also charge closing costs.
 Unlike upfront MIP, the FHA doesn’t allow lenders to include closing costs in the new mortgage amount of a streamlined refinance.
 That’s why some lenders offer “no-cost” refinances at no out-of-pocket expense to the borrower.
 Instead of closing costs, lenders charge a higher interest rate on the new loan.
 Of course, you also have the option of paying closing costs in cash.